RoseSecurity/Terramaid/README.md

   | sudo -E bash
 ```

-Once the repository is consigured, you can install with:
+Once the repository is configured, you can install with:

 ```sh
 apt install terramaid